 When you’re diagnosed with a brain tumor, you need to know that your neurosurgeon has intensive training, extensive experience, and exceptional surgical skill.
-That’s the level of medical care you’ll receive from Cyril Sebastian, MD, a board-certified neurosurgeon at Evergreen Spine and Neurosurgery Center in Shenandoah, Texas.
+That’s the level of medical care you’ll receive from Cyril Sebastian, MD and Derek Kroll, DO at Evergreen Spine and Neurosurgery Center in Shenandoah, Texas & Conroe, Texas.
 In addition to high-quality medical care, Dr. Sebastian gives every patient the personalized attention and customized treatment they deserve.
-To schedule an appointment, call the office in Shenandoah, Texas, or use the online booking system today.
+To schedule an appointment, call the office in Shenandoah, Texas & Conroe, Texas, or use the online booking system today.

 Brain tumors develop when changes in cellular DNA allow the affected cells to grow faster than normal and to multiply uncontrollably.
 More than 150 types of brain tumors have been identified but they all belong in one of two categories: primary or metastatic.